TavakoliMajid/NLP/README.md

 - Slicing documents into manageable chunks for summarization.

 ### 2. `english_vs_nonenglish_classifier.ipynb`
-A simple Naïve Bayes classifier that distinguishes between English and non-English texts:
+A Naïve Bayes classifier that distinguishes between English and non-English texts:
 - Uses the Universal Declaration of Human Rights (UDHR) corpus from NLTK.
 - Implements preprocessing, feature extraction, and model training.
 - Achieves classification using a bag-of-words approach.
+- Provides performance metrics such as accuracy and confusion matrix.

 ### 3. `language_syntax_tree_builder.ipynb`
 This notebook builds syntax trees for English, French, and German sentences:
 - Uses Context-Free Grammar (CFG) with the NLTK library.
 - Demonstrates parsing of sample sentences in each language.
 - Visualizes syntax trees for better linguistic understanding.
+- Supports visual rendering of parse trees in the notebook.

 ### 4. `wikipedia_geo_text_analysis.ipynb`
 Classifies Wikipedia text as geographic or non-geographic using:
 - Preprocessing techniques like tokenization, stop word removal, stemming, and lemmatization.
-- Data collection from Wikipedia using search queries and category-based expansion.
+- Advanced data collection from Wikipedia using search queries and category-based expansion.
 - A Naïve Bayes classifier with feature extraction and model evaluation.
+- Includes methods for both search-based and category-based dataset expansion.

 ---